didsomeonecloneme/didsomeonecloneme.github.io/confirmed.md

 permalink: /confirmed/
 ---

-The final step is to insert one of the following code snippets into your website:
+The final step is to insert the following code snippet into your website:
 {% include examples.md %}

 ## Share it!